5,000 years of clinical practice. A growing body of modern evidence. Here is what the research says.

 Acupuncture has been practiced as a clinical healthcare system for over 5,000 years.
 What modern science has done is begin to explain why it works — mapping the neurological, biochemical, and circulatory mechanisms behind outcomes that practitioners have observed for millennia.

-Leading research institutions, peer-reviewed journals, and government health agencies have now validated acupuncture across a wide range of conditions.
+Leading research institutions, peer-reviewed journals, and government health agencies have increasingly studied acupuncture across a wide range of conditions, with evidence strongest for certain pain-related conditions.
 The most significant recent milestone: Medicare — the federal insurance program for Americans 65 and older — now covers acupuncture for chronic low back pain, a direct acknowledgment of its clinical evidence base.

 At AcuMed Clinic, Dr. Kitt brings both the clinical depth of a seasoned practitioner and the analytical rigor of a former research scientist to every treatment plan.
 The research below represents a fraction of the published literature supporting integrative care — selected for its relevance to the conditions we treat most.